strangerstudios/pmpro-state-dropdowns/readme.md

 If you find an issue/bug, let us know by [creating a detailed GitHub issue](https://github.com/strangerstudios/pmpro-state-dropdowns/issues/new).

 ## Support ##
-This is a developer's portal for Plugin Name.
+This is a developer's portal for Paid Memberships Pro - Country and State Dropdown.
 We do not offer support on this channel. **Any support related questions should be directed to [paidmembershipspro.com/support](https://www.paidmembershipspro.com/support/).**

-## Contributing to Plugin Name ##
+## Contributing to Paid Memberships Pro - Country and State Dropdown ##
-We encourage and welcome any contribution to Plugin Name.
+We encourage and welcome any contribution to Paid Memberships Pro - Country and State Dropdown.
 Please read the [guidelines for contributing](https://github.com/strangerstudios/pmpro-state-dropdowns/blob/dev/.github/CONTRIBUTING.md) to this repository.

-There are various **ways to the help development** of Plugin Name:
+There are various **ways to the help development** of Paid Memberships Pro - Country and State Dropdown:

 1. Report [bugs/issues](https://github.com/strangerstudios/pmpro-state-dropdowns/issues/new) on GitHub.
 2. Work on any issues by submitting a Pull Request.

-Here are some ways for **non-developers to contribute** to Plugin Name:
+Here are some ways for **non-developers to contribute** to Paid Memberships Pro - Country and State Dropdown:

-1. Translate Plugin Name into your own [language](https://www.paidmembershipspro.com/paid-memberships-pro-in-your-language/).
+1. Translate Paid Memberships Pro - Country and State Dropdown into your own [language](https://www.paidmembershipspro.com/paid-memberships-pro-in-your-language/).
 2. [Purchase a paid membership](https://paidmembershipspro.com/pricing) to help fund ongoing development and bug fixes.
 3. Leave an honest review for [Country and State Dropdown](https://www.paidmembershipspro.com/submit-testimonial/).